 Above: Make sure you paint the leaves and stem, too.

 Above: Display your spidery thistles in vintage labware.
-(If you're looking for glass beakers or flasks, check the selection on Etsy.
-For instance, a seven-piece set of Glass Labware is $36 from Sweet Potato Jack via Etsy.)
+(If you’re looking for glass beakers or flasks, check the selection on Etsy.
+For instance, a Vintage Glass Lab Flask is $24 from Oh Albatross via Etsy.)

 Above: Thistles have pretty good staying power outside of water.
 My painted flowers have lasted for several days out of water without any sign of fading.